iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 }
 ~~~~~~~~

-4) Once we confirm that we can perform the action, the responder chain will then send a regular Objective-C message (method call) to our Objective-C class.
+4) Once we confirm that we can perform the action, the responder chain will then send a regular Objective-C message (method call) to our Objective-C object.
 At this point, we get the opportunity to intercept the message.
 To do so, we must first override `methodSignatureForSelector:`.

 ~~~~~~~~ objc
 -(NSMethodSignature *)methodSignatureForSelector:(SEL)aSelector {